astronuts-app/astronuts-docs/Writerside/topics/Connect-Git-Repositories.md

         <tip>
             <p>
-                If you don't see your provider, <a href="mailto:support@astronuts.io">email</a> us, or <a href="https://github.com/astronuts-app/astronuts-tracker/issues">create in issue</a> in our tracker.
+                If you don't see your provider, <a href="mailto:support@astronuts.io">email</a> us, or <a href="https://github.com/astronuts-app/astronuts-tracker/issues">create an issue</a> in our tracker.
             </p>
         </tip>
         <img src="install-github-app.png" alt="install github app" border-effect="line" width="321" thumbnail="true"/>